Pesticide Regulatory Education Program

 How can I participate?

 Attendance at the PREP Network courses is determined by a nomination process.
 Prior to each course, state, tribal, and U.S.–affiliated territory pesticide regulatory agencies, and EPA regional offices are asked to nominate an individual for attendance if they meet the specific target audience criteria.
-While most courses are designed for senior state, tribal, and territory pesticide regulatory personnel, some courses focus on capacity building and are designed for new state, tribal, and territory pesticide regulators.
+While most courses are designed for senior state, tribal, and territory pesticide regulatory personnel, some courses focus on capacity building and are designed for newer pesticide regulators.